Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-cli-open-source.markdown

 *Description:*

-Run a Space in high availability mode (2 primaries with 1 backup each)
+Runs a Space in high availability mode (2 primaries with 1 backup each).

 *Parameters and Options:*